natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 Working with own repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This chapter describes how to work with repository on your local machine.
+This chapter covers how to work with repository on your local machine.

 Creating a Github repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^